tphvu-axonivy/java-jmeterdsl-load-test-reference/README.md

 ## Introduction

-This project implements performance testing for <your_project_application> using **JMeter Java DSL**, a modern Java-based approach to performance testing that provides a fluent API for creating JMeter test plans programmatically.
+This project is providing demo performance tests as a reference for your project using **JMeter Java DSL**, a modern Java-based approach to performance testing that provides a fluent API for creating JMeter test plans programmatically.
 The JMeter Java DSL eliminates the need for XML-based test plans by allowing you to write tests in pure Java code, making them more maintainable, version-controllable, and easier to integrate into CI/CD pipelines.

 ### Key Benefits of JMeter Java DSL:
 - **Type Safety**: Compile-time validation of test plans